rupabose/Phasing/README.md

 ## Backlog/future plans:
 - turn windows into _sliding windows_
+- infer best window size and overlap size (assuming our method works using windows)
 - error inference - see if we can figure out a way to infer errors in genotype calls and return them as missing data for imputation later